 Rockport is a lovely coastal town 30 miles southeast of Augusta.
-Named by Forbes Magazine as one of the America's Prettiest Towns, it's no wonder why so many people flock here during the summer.
+Named by Forbes Magazine as one of America's Prettiest Towns, it's no wonder why so many people flock here during the summer.
 The laid-back atmosphere and location (directly between Kennebunkport and Bar Harbor) make this coastal Maine town an amazing place to call home.

 Rockport is known as an artistic town with a large community of artists and creative professionals.
 The Rockport Opera House can seat up to 400 people and hosts the renowned Bay Chamber Concerts as well as many other events throughout the year.